nuclia/nuclia.py/docs/11-activity-log.md

 ### REMi Get

-Use `remi get_event` to fetch detailed information for a specific chat activity log.
+Use `remi get_event` to fetch detailed information for a specific ask activity log.
 This command is useful for retrieving full context and score details of an entry obtained from a previous REMi query.

 #### CLI Example
 ```bash